Docurated/concourse-vault-resource/README.md

 * `paths`: *Optional.* If specified (as a list of glob patterns), only changes to the specified files will yield new versions from `check`.

+* `expose_token`: *Optional.* If specified, this option will expose the token to make it available to other resources

 * `auth_method`: *Optional.* By default will use the `aws-ec2` method.
 If `AppRole` is specified, it will read the `role_id` and `secret_id` parameter to authenticate on the approle endpoint.

 * `role_id`: *Optional.* Use a specific role id to authenticate.
 This parameter is used only with `auth_method: AppRole`.